-Conserving and Protecting Wellfleet's Woods, Meadows, Beaches and Marshes
+Conserving and Protecting Wellfleet's Woods, Meadows, Habitats, Water Quality, Beaches and Marshes

 VISION AND MISSION

-The Wellfleet Conservation Trust was established in 1984 to assist and promote the preservation of natural resources and rural character of the town of Wellfleet.
+The Wellfleet Conservation Trust was established in 1984 as a private sector initiative, consistent with Federal environmental law and Article 97 of the Massachusetts Constitution to assist and promote the preservation of open spaces and natural resources and to protect the rural character of the town of Wellfleet.
 This purpose is consistent with and supportive of the vision of the residents of Wellfleet who place a high priority on protection of our natural environment, precious natural resources, and improved access to open spaces.
 We share that vision.
 Hence the mission of the Wellfleet Conservation Trust is to conserve land in perpetuity for enjoyment by current and future generations.

 Click here to go to the Declaration of Trust.